 - A date (1990) is considered one number.

-How to predict answers in the IELTS Listening Exam.
+IELTS Listening tips to predict answers in the listening exam

 The IELTS listening test is designed to assess how well you can: